dereklstinson/gocudnn/README.md

 I made a BatchNormalD descriptor and BatchNormDEx descriptor.
 You will call this with a "Create" function. and set it like the other descriptors.

+I also made a deconvoltuion descriptor.
+It hasn't been tested yet.
+Deconvolution works like a convolution except backward data is forward and forward is backward data.
+I tried giving giving them there own algo finders and all.
+The thing with a deconvolution is that the filter channels will be the output channel, and the filter neurons must match the input channels.

 ## gocu folder

 The gocu folder contains interfaces that interconnect the different sub packages.
 To help parallelize your code use the type Worker.
 It contains the method work.
 Where it takes a function at sends it to to be worked on a dedicated thread host thread.
 Like if you wanted to make a new Context to handle gpu management.